-I also have a good amount of experience outside of school.
 In 2019, I was a Design Intern at Disruptor Beam in Massachusetts working on both Archer: Danger Phone and an unreleased character collection RPG based on a popular franchise.
-After graduating, I have worked as a Game Designer on two separate contracts with mobile game development studios.
+After graduating, I have worked as a Game Designer on two separate contracts with mobile game development studios, before being hired fully at Wicked Realm Games.

 I was the founder of Champlain College’s Game Leadership Group which allowed game development students across the school’s 4 game majors a space to network, run events like game jams with like-minded individuals, and give a voice to the students.
 In particular, we enabled the voices of students from minority or under-represented groups.

-I’ve spent the past 5 years writing game design and story analysis pieces under the blog name Vicious Undertow.
-Some past pieces on my deprecated IGN-hosted blog garnered attention from many developers and one was even featured on IGN’s homepage.
+I’ve spent the past 7 years writing game design and story analysis pieces on a blog I named Vicious Undertow.
+Some past writing pieces on a deprecated blog garnered attention from many developers and one was even featured on IGN’s homepage.
 My current blog can be found here.

 My favorite types of games to play are action-adventure, puzzle games, and narrative-focused games.
 My favorite games include Shadow of the Colossus, Transistor, Outer Wilds, and Splatoon 2.